payshares-legacy/payshares-core/docs/fuzzing.md

 # Fuzzing

-This is a little howto on using the [AFL][0] (["American Fuzzy Lop"][1]) fuzzer with stellar-core.
+This is a little howto on using the [AFL][0] (["American Fuzzy Lop"][1]) fuzzer with payshares-core.
 Support for this is still preliminary but it has already shaken a couple bugs out and will no doubt find more the further down this road we go, so you're encouraged to give this a try.